SwamyNaiduLenka/SwamyNaiduLenka/README.md

 ### Hi there 👋

--🔭 I’m Big Data Developer, currently working on Data Science, AI/Machine Learning
+-🔭 I’m Big Data Developer, interested in Data Science, AI/Machine Learning.

--🌱 I’m currently learning ML Ops
+-🌱 A passionate Stock Market Trader trying to build stratagies for Algo Trading.

 -📫 How to reach me: Mobile @+91-8639554619, email- swamynaiduoffice@gmail.com